What this means for Fraser Valley strata councils

 - Electrical Planning Report (EPR): due December 31, 2026 for Fraser Valley stratas of five or more lots, under the Strata Property Act.

-- Depreciation Report: due July 1, 2026 if the strata has never had a report or its most recent report predates December 31, 2020.
+- Depreciation Report: was due July 1, 2026 — that deadline has now passed if the strata has never had a report or its most recent report predates December 31, 2020.

 The full guide